ImY0mu/SMMO-Mobile-Simulation/README.md

 ## Patch notes
 ### More detailed patch notes are included in the client.
+#### 0.2.4-beta [July 22 2021]
+- Some UI changes
+- Finally added some Settings to the client -> suggestions are open!
+- Implemented new feature -> Preview Avatar (in bigger size or different color) from Chat
+- Implemented Window Priority
 #### 0.2.4-beta [July 19 2021]
 - Updated the client to Mike's chat changes
 #### 0.2.3-beta [July 17 2021]